atapazD/terraform-beginner-bootcamp-2023/journal/week2.md

 ## Terratowns Mock Server

-### RUnning the web server
+### Running the web server

-We can run the webserer by executing the fllowing commands:
+We can run the webserver by executing the following commands:

 ```rb
 bundle install
 bundle exec ruby server.rb
 ```

-All of the cod efor our server is stored in the `server.rb` file.
+All of the code for our server is stored in the `server.rb` file.

 ## CRUD